solodev/aws/pages/solodev-cms-enterprise-docker.md

 </table>

 ## Step 5: Monitor the CloudFormation Stack Creation Process
 Upon launching your CloudFormation stack, you will be able to monitor the installation logs under the "Events" tab.
-The CloudFormation template will launch several stacks related to your Solodev instance including EFS, EDS, and EC2.
+The CloudFormation template will launch several stacks related to your Solodev instance including EFS, ECS, and RDS.
 If you encounter any failures during this time, please visit the <a href="https://github.com/solodev/AWS-Launch-Pad/wiki/Common-Issues">Common Issues</a> page to begin troubleshooting.

 <table>
 	<tr>